malf2/TGJCO-March2025/README.md

 Ensure you have Node.js installed on your system.

+### Installing Node.js

+If Node.js is not already installed, follow these steps:

+**Download Node.js**: Visit the official website [here](https://nodejs.org/)

+**Install Node.js**: Choose the LTS (Long-Term Support) version and follow the installation instructions for your operating system.

+**Verify Installation**: Open a terminal or command prompt and run:

+node -v

+If installed correctly, this will display the Node.js version.

 ## Installation

 Clone the repository or copy the source code to your local machine.